marionlo/100-days-of-code/README.md

 **Today's Progress**: Started the 4th course of #Javascript30 to practice my array skills.
 Worked on different methods (filter, map, sort, reduce...)

 ### Day 33: November 05, 2018
-**Today's Progress**: Started the Angular tutorial: Tour of Heroes, in order to learn the fundamentals.
+**Today's Progress**: Started the Angular tutorial: Tour of Heroes, in order to learn the fundamentals of the framework.